Find similar products:

 No specific antidote is known.

-Supportive measures and symptomatic treatment should be given for complications such as hypotension, hypertension, convulsions, gastrointestinal disorders and respiratory or cardiovascular depression.
+Supportive measures and symptomatic treatment should be given for complications such as hypotension, hypertension, convulsions, gastrointestinal disturbances, and respiratory or cardiovascular depression.

 Since the drug is excreted chiefly via the kidneys, generous quantities of fluid should be given, possibly together with a diuretic.
-Haemodialysis (sometimes unscheduled) may be useful in severe poisoning associated with renal failure (see section 4.4).
+Haemodialysis (sometimes unscheduled) may be useful in severe poisoning associated with renal failure (see section 4.4 Special warnings and precautions for use).

-Pharmacotherapeutic group: Antispastic with spinal site attack, ATC code: M03BX01.
+Pharmacotherapeutic group: Antispastic with spinal site of action, ATC code: M03BX01.

-Baclofen is an antispastic agent acting at the spinal level.
+Baclofen is a highly effective antispastic agent acting at the spinal level.
 A gamma-aminobutyric acid (GABA) derivative, baclofen is chemically unrelated to other antispastic agents.

 Baclofen stimulates gastric acid secretion.